Belemz1/Power-BI-Diversity-and-Inclusion-task/README.md

           Promoted = FORMAT([Promotion Y21],"#,0")& " "

-## TARGETS
+### TARGETS
 Targets are used in analysis to measure performance against several metrics from a data.
 In this analysis, i had to set a target using the average performance as a benchmark against performance of the employees.
 This target value can also be adjusted when placed as a slicer.
 To set target value go to Modeling/New Parameter/Numeric Range.
-The set the values

-- Male in Pharma

-          Male in Pharma = CALCULATE(COUNTROWS('Pharma Group AG'),FILTER('Pharma Group AG','Pharma Group AG'[Gender]="Male"))
+Then set the values.
+Further we set variable measure for **Over target** and **Under target** condition.

 - Over target